Sometimes bad things happen!

-Hmm, what do you mean by what you said/did?”
+“Hmm, what do you mean by what you said/did?”

 There’s plenty of time to do that later.
 Your open questions may lead the other party to correct their actions.
 Then you simply let it go.

-And even if the other side was really a jerk and intended everything they did, cut them some slack.
+And even if the other person was really a jerk and intended everything they did, cut them some slack.
 Try to understand their point of view.
 Maybe they were just fired, dumped, or they had to get to the airport in the next 3 minutes.

 Step 4: Learn